Here To Explore Our World

 London in the Fall

 I’ve been to London several times before, with family, with friends, by myself, and for business.
+I’ve somehow always felt a sense of familiarity in London.
 I remember the first time I visited my godparents and being fascinated by their residence in Eaton Mews, their cat, and their art collection.
 Intrigued also by London’s famous black cabs.
 Less so, after my godfather warned my mom never to let us kids ride alone in them.
 Or herself, as a woman.

 Other fond memories of visits to London include my godmother driving me and my sister to visit Stonehenge, seeing Phantom of the Opera in a small theatre (with the whole swinging chandelier and all), seeing The Mousetrap with my sister (we’re both Agatha Christie fans and astonishingly, this play has run continuously since its debut in 1952), tea at Harrod’s café, riding the double decker bus, the pigeons at Piccadilly Square…